kovrichard/prompt-stack/README.md

 > [!IMPORTANT]
 > Here's a pro tip: To get the most out of this repository, don't just blindly follow the instructions and copy-paste everything into the files.
 Read
-> the prompts first thoroughly, think about why they will work, try to guess what the tools will generate, and finally, let them generate the thing.
+> the prompts first thoroughly, think about why they will work, try to guess what the tools will generate, and finally, let them generate what they
+> have to.

 ## Quick Start